 Once you install the addon, Deals will automatically be added to Zoho when someone makes a purchase on your site.
-The default stage for new deals is Closed (Won), but you can change this via the Addons tab in the WP Fusion settings.
+The default stage for new deals is Closed (Won), but you can change this via the Enhanced Ecommerce tab in the WP Fusion settings.

 If you’ve just added a new stage, click Resynchronize on the Setup tab to load the latest options into the dropdown.

-Because Zoho requires all deals to have a corresponding Account, you will also need to select an account from the Addons tab before deals can be created.
+Because Zoho requires all deals to have a corresponding Account, you will also need to select an account from the Enhanced Ecommerce tab before deals can be created.

 When a customer checks out on your site, WP Fusion will create a new deal in Zoho with the order label, date, and order total.
 This sale data will be associated with the contact record who made the purchase.

 #How it Looks

 If you have access to products in Zoho CRM, you’ll have the option to associate your WooCommerce products with existing Zoho products.

 To refresh the available options in the product dropdowns, click the Refresh Available Tags and Fields button from the main WP Fusion settings page.

 If you do not select a product, a new one will be created automatically in Zoho the first time a customer checks out with that product.

 Each time a customer purchases the product, it will be associated with the new deal in Zoho.